mikeStr8s/frozen-wastes/docs/scratch_notes/Session 1.md

 ### Outline
 * started in Bryn Shander in "The Northlook Inn"
 * Walked in and was eyed by shield dwarf Hiln Trollbane
-* Aron an Higgens take a shot, bone bad stealth outskirts of room
+* Aron an Hobbins take a shot, bone bad stealth outskirts of room
-* Higgens talks to Dwarf and they explain how it looks like the party can help take down Sephek Kaltro because hes behind the murders in Ten-Towns
+* Hobbins talks to Dwarf and they explain how it looks like the party can help take down Sephek Kaltro because hes behind the murders in Ten-Towns
 * Party leaves and finds caravan
 * head down eastway
 * End up at trails end tavern
 * Aronious does a circuit of the building and sees that Torg's is inside, there are 10 rooms, and one room has a window unlatched and fresh footprints headed away from the building
-* Higgens sneaks into rooms and steals some money
+* Hobbins sneaks into rooms and steals some money
 * Group goes to main tavern room and tries to get info from the people of Torg's Shipping Company
 * Plays a round of cards trading winnings for information
 * Party doesnt say how they knew Sephek was traveling with them and so the workers decide to take winnings and leave.
-* Higgens casts charm person while their backs are turned.
+* Hobbins casts charm person while their backs are turned.
 Uses that to get info on Sephek and also to get his money back
 * Party goes to room to rest until early morning hours.
 * Wakes up early, Bone lockpicks Sepheks room.
 * Room empty and snow blowing in.